 When considering whether a backdoor Roth IRA is right for you, ask yourself these questions:

-How will I pay the taxes?
-While taxes on a backdoor Roth IRA strategy can be small, it’s possible you could owe some.
-It’s generally better to pay any taxes that may be due from another source rather than having them withheld from the conversion.
+To minimize taxes on the transaction, the backdoor Roth IRA strategy generally works best for individuals who have few to no existing pretax assets in any IRA.
+Even if you don't have existing pretax assets, it's possible you could owe some taxes because any earnings on your nondeductible contribution will be considered pretax.
+If you owe taxes, it’s generally better to pay them from another source rather than having them withheld from the conversion.
 Otherwise, you’ll end up with a smaller amount of the contribution converted, and you’d essentially be giving up any potential future investment gains from this money.
+You could also owe a penalty on the amount withheld for taxes.

 Before making any moves related to a backdoor Roth IRA, you’ll want to talk to your tax advisor to help ensure this strategy is appropriate for your situation.
 You also will want to consult with your financial advisor on the investment-related aspects involved.